logisim-evolution/logisim-evolution/README.md

 ```bash
 java -jar logisim-evolution.jar
 ```

+## Editing logisim-evolution in Eclipse
+To import directly logisim-evolution in Eclipse, you can use Eclipse's import wizard:

+*Import -> git project -> [put the connection details] -> New project -> Java project from Ant*

+You will, however, encounter a problem when you will try to execute the code.
+In particular, an exception *ExceptionInInitializerError* will be thrown.
+To solve this, execute the *eclipse_fix.sh* script in the program's directory, or go in the *bin/* subdirectory and create links to the following directories available in the program's directory
+* *boards_model*
+* *javax*
+* *libs*
+* *resources*
+* *doc*

 ## How to get support for logisim-evolution
 Unfortunately, we do not have enough resources to provide direct support for logisim-evolution.
 We will, however, try to deal with the raised issues in a *best-effort* way.